odulkuyulu/Edge-RAG/README.md

     ```

 4.  **Configure Environment Variables (`.env` file):**
     Create a `.env` file in the root directory of your project.
-This file will store sensitive credentials and configuration. **Crucially, for Azure AI Document Intelligence disconnected container functionality, ensure these variables are correctly populated with your container's endpoint and API key.**
+This file will store sensitive credentials and configuration.

     ```dotenv
     # Azure AI Language Service (Optional - for future integration if needed)